DaoCloud/dao/man/docker-create.1.md

 **--security-opt**=[]
    Security Options

+   "label:user:USER"   : Set the label user for the container
+    "label:role:ROLE"   : Set the label role for the container "label:type:TYPE"   : Set the label type for the container "label:level:LEVEL" : Set the label level for the container "label:disable"     : Turn off label confinement for the container "no-new-privileges" : Disable container processes from gaining additional privileges "seccomp:unconfined" : Turn off seccomp confinement for the container "seccomp:profile.json :  White listed syscalls seccomp Json file to be used as a seccomp filter

+**--storage-opt**=[]
+   Storage driver options per container

+   $ docker create -it --storage-opt size=120G fedora /bin/bash

+   This (size) will allow to set the container rootfs size to 120G at creation time.
+User cannot pass a size less than the Default BaseFS Size.
+   This option is only available for the `devicemapper`, `btrfs`, and `zfs` graph drivers.

 **--stop-signal**=*SIGTERM*
   Signal to stop a container.
 Default is SIGTERM.

+**--sysctl**=SYSCTL
+  Configure namespaced kernel parameters at runtime

+  IPC Namespace - current sysctls allowed:

+  kernel.msgmax, kernel.msgmnb, kernel.msgmni, kernel.sem, kernel.shmall, kernel.shmmax, kernel.shmmni, kernel.shm_rmid_forced
+  Sysctls beginning with fs.mqueue.*

+  Note: if you use --ipc=host using these sysctls will not be allowed.

+  Network Namespace - current sysctls allowed:
+      Sysctls beginning with net.*

+  Note: if you use --net=host using these sysctls will not be allowed.

 **-t**, **--tty**=*true*|*false*
    Allocate a pseudo-TTY.
 The default is *false*.